-Many ads for Kellogg's products such as Special K cereal, will encourage the viewer to replace two of their meals a day with the cereal in order to lose weight.
+- Many ads for Kellogg's products, such as Special K cereal, will encourage the viewer to replace two of their meals a day with the cereal in order to lose weight.
 The majority of these ads will feature a woman being portrayed as overweight or too chubby to wear a particular piece of clothing they have their eye on.
 They successfully complete the diet plan and show off their newly-slim bodies.
 What makes these ads a series of Wall Bangers?
 Just about every woman in these ads is already thin to begin with, thus making the shown weight-loss unnoticeable and also completely ignoring the "for ages 18 and over with BMI 25+ " disclaimers at the bottom of the screen.
 This is just one of the advertisements.

+- Especially annoying are the Special K ads which are run after Christmas, in which women who are on the low side of average size are mistaken for Santa Claus by children and Santa's sleigh team.
 In the former, the "overweight" woman is portrayed by the gorgeous actress Stacy Edwards◊.
 In the latter, the woman is dressed in a bulky coat, a heavy scarf and an unflattering hat that would make anybody look 20 lbs. heavier.

-An ad for the zero calorie sweetener Truvia features an extremely thin woman scarfing down cheesecake, while a cutesy jingle that's supposed to be her inner monologue laments that real sugar made her "butt fat."
+- An ad for the zero calorie sweetener Truvia features an extremely thin woman scarfing down cheesecake, while a cutesy jingle that's supposed to be her inner monologue laments that real sugar made her "butt fat."

-There are those series of Subway commercials showing a montage of various people eating fast food, only to have a button pop off of their shirt or fall through whatever they were sitting on.
+- There are those series of Subway commercials showing a montage of various people eating fast food, only to have a button pop off of their shirt or fall through whatever they were sitting on.
 These commercials tend to be slightly aggravating given that out of all of the people in those commercials, one or two may be a little overweight.

-Just about any commercial for a weight loss program like Weight Watchers.
+- Just about any commercial for a weight loss program like Weight Watchers.
 Such commercials will show "before and after" photos of men and women who have successfully completed the program.
 The problem is that, in some instances, they actually look better in the "before" photos than in the "after" photos.

-In cases of weight loss pills like Hydroxicut, several of the men depicted are already quite fit in their "before" picture, clearly defined abs and all.
+- In cases of weight loss pills like Hydroxicut, several of the men depicted are already quite fit in their "before" picture, clearly defined abs and all.
 Apparently that guy's sculpted physique was disgusting until he dropped a little excess weight and got only slightly more defined.